 - And in case the name is not found in any worksheet, it will return “Absent” because we nested it within an IFERROR function.

-- So, change the col_index_number from 2 to 3 and write the formula.
+- Change the col_index_number from 2 to 3 and enter the formula.

 =IFERROR(VLOOKUP(B5,INDIRECT("'"&INDEX($F$5:$H$5,1,MATCH(TRUE,COUNTIF(INDIRECT("'"&$F$5:$H$5&"'!B5:B10"),B5)>0,0))&"'!$B$5:$D$10"),3,FALSE),"Absent")

-Lastly, we have got both the written and viva marks of all the candidates.
-Moreover, those whose names have not been found have been marked as absent.
+We will get both the written and viva marks of all the candidates.
+Names that are not found will be marked as absent.

 =IFERROR(VLOOKUP($B5,INDIRECT("'"&INDEX($F$5:$H$5,1,MATCH(TRUE,COUNTIF(INDIRECT("'"&$F$5:$H$5&"'!B5:B10"),$B5)>0,0))&"'!$B$5:$D$10"),COLUMNS($C$1:D1),FALSE),"Absent")

-- After that, drag the Fill Handle icon to the right side to get the Viva marks.
+- Drag the Fill Handle icon to the right side to get the Viva marks.

 Read More: How to Use Dynamic VLOOKUP in Excel